mdcourse/mdcourse.github.io/docs/source/chapters/chapter1.rst

 .. label:: end_test_First_class

-.. container:: justify

 If everything is working well two folders named *md-output/* and *mc-output/* must have been created, and no error message should appear.